zpschang/zpschang.github.io/_pages/about.md

 ## Short Bio

 I'm a researcher at Microsoft Research Asia.
-In my current research, I focus on developing new training methods for vision-based navigation foundation models in games and for behavior foundation models in general embodied AI.
-Specifically, my research interest includes collecting high-quality datasets for embodied AI, adaptation of foundation models to large scenes with long contexts, and adaptation of foundation models to concrete action space.
+I currently lead for the project of RL for autonomous game agent at Microsoft Research Asia in collaboration with XBox team.
+My current research interest lies in pretraining for embodied AI, and generation of high-quality datasets for embodied AI.

 ## Publications